 Can you believe how fast summer is going by?
 I truly don’t know where half of it went and we’re already harvesting butternut squash from our garden!

 There are still so many summery recipes I want to make before the leaves fall.
 This one has been on my summer list to create for a while and I’m happy to say it’s a new favorite of ours!

 We don’t use ground chicken for things very often but whenever we do, I’m always so glad.
 However, it has to be the “right” chicken.

-I don’t need to get into detail but just let me say that I highly, highly recommend getting freshly ground chicken (and turkey!) if you can.
+I highly, highly recommend getting freshly ground chicken (and turkey!) if you can.
 I’m a huge fan of The Fresh Market so I always get it from there.
-It’s always freshly ground that day and I can request all white meat, half white-half dark or all dark meat.
+It’s always freshly ground that day and I can request all-white meat, half white-half dark or all dark meat.
 Always be sure to use any freshly ground meat or poultry within a day or so.

 How to make Chicken Zucchini Feta Burgers with Jalapeno Tzatziki:

 - To bump up the flavor of the chicken burgers starting on the inside, saute a small onion in olive oil first.

 - Shred a medium zucchini and add it to the onions along with some garlic and give it a quick stir to soften it.